 “It will be possible to measure atmospheric parameters way out into the plasmasphere.
 That's an order of magnitude further away than any other radar facility is making observations right now,” said Hysell, who added that the radar signals will be powerful enough to penetrate the surface of the moon, helping scientists search for water and other lunar discoveries.

 Hysell hopes the upgrades may even be strong enough to bounce signals off the solar corona, the outermost region of the sun’s atmosphere – something no other radar facility has been able to do, according to Hysell.
 If successful, the technology could provide the basis for an entirely new level of space weather forecasting.

 A $2.8 million grant from the National Science Foundation’s Major Research Instrumentation Program will provide further upgrades to the observatory, allowing it to construct and deploy two new radio array facilities in Peru.
 The new facilities will work in concert with Jicamarca’s existing array, creating a triangulation effect that will allow the observatory to perform 3D volumetric imaging.

-Hysell said the grant – led by Fabiano Rodrigues, Ph.D. ’08, now an assistant professor of physics at the University of Texas, Dallas – will enable several research projects that target scientific mysteries in the ionosphere.
+Hysell said the grant – led by Fabiano Rodrigues, Ph.D. ’08, now an associate professor of physics at the University of Texas, Dallas – will enable several research projects that target scientific mysteries in the ionosphere.
 One such project will examine meteor radar afterglow, the radio waves emitted by meteors.

 “This is a really new, exciting phenomenon,” Hysell said.
 “Our radar can actually see the little rock, that micrometeorite, that left the trail and it can scatter off the ionization behind it.
 Then the new facilities will see the radio emissions from it.
 It’s really cutting edge.”